MSDimos/commander-rust/README.md

 Run the cli app.
 If you don't call it, the cli app will not run.

-Syntax is shown as examples below:
+Syntax is shown as example below:

 ```rust
 // Note, these `*_fn_name*` are names of function instead of names of `sub_command` or `command`